 Today the consumer wants to make his own decisions based on the options your provide.

 If people find the information they need on your website or social media, that gives you a huge advantage.
 Word of mouth is a great lead magnet, but if you want to extend your reach you need a proper online presence to inform the consumer.

-The shift to consultative selling in construction marketing
+The shift to consultative selling in outdoor living marketing

 As the customer behavior has changed, your marketing also needs a different approach.
-The internet has caused construction marketing to shift from traditional sales to consultative selling.
+The internet has caused outdoor living marketing to shift from traditional sales to consultative selling.
 The following table highlights the differences:

 Using a standard sales pitch